Eileen Gray - E.1027 - The House by the Sea

 Villa E.1027

-"E.1027 - Eileen Gray and the House by the Sea" is a fascinating film that sheds light on the extraordinary life, work and legacy of Irish designer and architect Eileen Gray.
-The film revolves around the famous E.1027 house, long wrongly attributed to the Swiss architect Le Corbusier, which stands on the French Riviera between Menton and Monaco and is considered a masterpiece of modern architecture.
+„E.1027 – Eileen Gray and the House by the Sea” is a fascinating film that illuminates the extraordinary life, work, and legacy of the Irish designer and architect Eileen Gray.
+The film focuses on the famous house E.1027, long mistakenly attributed to the Swiss architect Le Corbusier, located on the French Riviera between Menton and Monaco, and considered a masterpiece of modern architecture.

 Architecture – a man's world

 Eileen Gray, a pioneer of the 20th century, was known for her avant-garde designs and her unique, all-encompassing approach to design and architecture.
-The film not only shows her artistic achievements, but also highlights the challenges she had to overcome as a woman in a male-dominated world of architecture and design.
+The film not only showcases her artistic achievements but also highlights the challenges she faced as a woman in a male-dominated world—especially in architecture and design.

 Cryptic declaration of love

-E.1027, the vacation home with sea access completed in 1929, was a (love)project of Gray and her partner, the architect and architecture critic Jean Badovici, whom she met during her time in Paris.
-The name of the house, E.1027, is intended as a cryptic declaration of love to Badovici: E stands for Eileen, 10 for the tenth letter in the alphabet (J for Jean), 2 for the second letter (B for Badovici), and 7 for the seventh letter (G for Gray).
-This detail underlines the great importance of the house for Gray.
+E.1027, the holiday home with sea access completed in 1929, was a love project of Gray and her partner, the architect and architectural critic Jean Badovici, whom she met during her time in Paris.
+The name of the house, E.1027, is said to be a cryptically coded declaration of love for Badovici: E stands for Eileen, 10 for the tenth letter of the alphabet (J for Jean), 2 for the second letter (B for Badovici), and 7 for the seventh letter (G for Gray).
+This detail underscores the great importance of the house to Gray.

 Natural light sources

-The film delves deep into the architectural elements and the holistic design of the house.
-It begins with the open floor plans, the well thought-out use and inclusion of natural light sources through to the color concepts and custom-made furniture.
-Not least, this makes it clear that Gray was a visionary designer, far ahead of her time and unrecognized during her lifetime.
+The film delves deeply into the architectural elements and holistic design of the house.
+It begins with the open floor plans, the thoughtful use and integration of natural light sources, and extends to color schemes and custom-made furniture.
+This, among other things, makes it clear that Gray was a visionary designer, far ahead of her time and misunderstood during her lifetime.

 Gray or Le Corbusier

-The central theme of the film is the recognition that Gray only gradually received posthumously.
+The film's central theme is the recognition that Gray only gradually received posthumously.
 During her lifetime, her work was often overlooked or attributed to other, male colleagues.
-It is said to have been particularly painful for Gray when Le Corbusier, a renowned modernist architect, painted murals in her house in the 1930s without her consent, which not only detracted from Gray's original vision, but must have felt like a robbery to Gray.
-The fact is that the Irish-born artist never returned to her home, even though it had meant so much to her.
-The murals, in turn, led to the house E.1027 even being mistakenly attributed to Le Corbusier at times.
+It was particularly painful for Gray that Le Corbusier, a renowned modernist architect, installed murals in her house in the 1930s without her consent.
+This not only compromised Gray's original vision but must have felt like a theft to her.
+In fact, the Irish-born architect never returned to her house, despite its immense significance to her.
+The murals, in turn, led to the house, E.1027, even being mistakenly attributed to Le Corbusier for a time.

 Based on human needs

-The film interweaves historical footage, interviews with experts and reenactments based on letters and accounts to paint a comprehensive picture of Gray's life and work.
-The documentary illustrates how Gray's designs were not only aesthetic but functional, addressing human needs such as the "Non Conformist Armchair", a chair that combines comfort and communication and, like many other furniture designs, was provided by Classicon.
+The film weaves together historical footage, expert interviews, and reenactments based on letters and accounts to paint a comprehensive picture of Gray's life and work.
+The documentary illustrates how Gray's designs were not only aesthetically pleasing but also functional, addressing human needs, as exemplified by the "Non-Conformist Armchair," a chair that combines comfort and communication and, like many other furniture designs, was provided by Classicon.

-"E.1027 - Eileen Gray and the House by the Sea" is not only a film about architecture, but also a portrait of an admirable woman who not only realized her visions, but also fought against great resistance.
-It is an invitation to discover the legacy of Eileen Gray and to recognize her important role in the history of modern architecture.
-Furthermore, the documentary is not just about the designer herself - it inspires the viewer to think beyond the limits of their own creativity and conventions.
+„E.1027 – Eileen Gray and the House by the Sea” is therefore not just a film about architecture, but also a portrait of an admirable woman who not only realized her visions but also fought against considerable resistance.
+It invites viewers to discover Eileen Gray's legacy and recognize her significant role in the history of modern architecture.
+Furthermore, the documentary serves not only the designer herself – it inspires viewers to think beyond the boundaries of their own creativity and conventions.

 Impressions of the house by the sea – E.1027, France.